Press ESC to close

 Kimonos are very attractive, but they’re also difficult to put on and keep on; it involves a lot of strings.
 So here was my challenge to convert a kimono into a two-piece “nibushiki” kimono that’s quick to put on, comfortable, and looks convincing 👘🙈 Converting a kimono into a Nibushiki two-piece set To make the…

-Upcycling a kimono to make a tiered skirt
+Upcycling a Kimono to make a Ruffled Hem Skirt

 I had this yukata (Japanese summer kimono) for a while, but I never wore it because the sleeves were a lil’ short, and I didn’t quite wearing yellow from top to bottom.
-I just bought a sewing machine, so I thought I’ll try to turn it into a skirt – without undoing too much of…
+I just bought a sewing machine, so I thought I’ll try to turn it into a 2-tier skirt – without undoing too much…

 Upcycling a Kimono to make a 2-Piece Suit